 For the list of affiliated international study programs in the previous paragraph, sources of student financial aid and scholarships are limited to funding outside of Goshen College such as Pell Grants, state grants, outside scholarships, church aid and Guaranteed Student Loans.

 Only when the international program is required by the student’s major and there is no alternative available on campus may Goshen College scholarships and financial aid be used.
 An application must be submitted and the major must be declared by spring advising days prior to the year of off-campus study.
-Contact the director of student financial aid for more information.
+Contact the financial aid office for more information.

 Programs which are not on the approved list above may be eligible for credit transfer, but students who choose to enroll in programs that have no affiliation with Goshen College cannot apply for any sort of financial aid through Goshen College.